Calculate the Area of a Circle

 The circle can be cut into four quadrants, each placed with their origin on the vertices of a square.

-In this layout the arcs of the quadrants of an inscribed circle would meet at the midpoints of the sides of the square.
+In this layout the arcs of the quadrants of an inscribed circle would meet at the midpoints of the sides of the square, leaving some of the square uncovered.

-The arcs of the quadrants of a circumscribed circle would meet at the center of the square.
+The arcs of the quadrants of a circumscribed circle would overlap, and intersect at the center of the square, covering it all.

-The arcs of the quadrants that equal in area to the square intersect at the quarters on its centerlines.
+The arcs of the quadrants of the circle that equals in area to the square intersect right in between those limits, at the quarters on its centerlines.

-The ratio between the radius of the circle and the side of the square is calculable.
+The ratio between the radius and the side length is calculable.

 The equation can be simplified algebraically.